New York State Grants & Scholarships

-The Excelsior Scholarship application for Academic year 2019 -2020 has ended.
-If you are a current Excelsior Scholarship recipient you do not have to complete this application again.
-If you are current Excelsior recipient you must complete the FAFSA application and the TAP application for the each academic year.
+- Complete the TAP application for each academic year.
 New York State (NYS) residents attending NYS schools can link directly to the TAP Application from the FAFSA submission confirmation page.

 New York State Tuition Assistance Program (TAP)

-Financially dependent students or independent students with dependents, who are legal residents of New York State, whose family's New York State net taxable income on their NYS Income Tax return is less than $80,000, and plan to be or are full-time (registered for a minimum of 12 required credits in your degree program) are eligible for the Tuition Assistance Program (TAP).
+Financially dependent students or independent students with dependents, who are legal residents of New York State, whose family's New York State net taxable income on their NYS Income Tax return is less than $80,000, and plan to be or are full-time are eligible for the Tuition Assistance Program (TAP).
+NYS Dream Act TAP applicants can also determine their eligibility online on the HESC website.
+Full-time for TAP means you are registered for a minimum of 12 required credits in your degree program.

 Awards range from a minimum of $250 up to full tuition (excluding fees) per semester.
-For more information about student eligibility and requirements you may go to the New York State Higher Education Services Corporation (HESC) website to see Student Information.
+For more information about student eligibility and requirements, go to the New York State Higher Education Services Corporation (HESC) website to see TAP FAQs.

-FIT's New York State Tuition Assistance Program (TAP) Codes are:
+FIT's New York State Tuition Assistance Program (TAP) College Codes are:

 Educational Opportunity Program (EOP) Grant